apostrophecms/apostrophe/README.md

 ### Adding Editable Areas To Your Templates

 The easiest way to add Apostrophe-powered editable rich content areas to your Node Express 3.0 project is to use Apostrophe's `aposArea` function, which is made available to your Express templates when you configure Apostrophe.
-Here's a simple example taken from the aposwiki sample application:
+Here's a simple example taken from the apostrophe-sandbox sample application:

     {{ aposArea({ slug: 'main', items: main, edit: true }) }}